lubiah/kudadamold/src/routes/blog/_blog/python-input-in-ruby.md

 description: A tutorial showing how to implement python's input function in Ruby.
 The input function is used to get user's input.
 category: Programming
 image: https://kudadam.sirv.com/blog/ruby_input.png
+keywords:
+  - python input
+  - ruby input
-keywords: python input, ruby input, python and ruby input, input
+  - python and ruby input
+  - input function
 date: 2021-04-05
 ---